-Roomful of Teeth is a kind of laboratory for the human voice.
-The eight singers that make up the American vocal ensemble – four women, four men – together span five octaves, and accordingly
+Roomful of Teeth have been hailed as the future of choral music.
+The eight singers that make up the American vocal ensemble – four women, four men – together span five octaves, and

-their range runs the full gamut from deep growl to high-pitched shriek.
+accordingly their range runs the full gamut from deep growl to high-pitched shriek.
 Three of them have perfect pitch; all eight of them are classically trained.
 Singer and conductor Brad Wells established the group in 2009 and since then has flown in a host of different experts to teach his singers the most wide-ranging and obscure vocal techniques in an effort to broaden their palette.
-From yodelling, Bulgarian belting and Persian Tahrir to death metal grunting and the rasping throat singing of the Inuit and Mongolian peoples – there’s nothing that’s too out there for the ensemble.
+From yodelling to death metal growling and throat singing - there’s nothing that’s too out there for the ensemble.
 The bulk of their repertoire has been written especially for them, and so they are able to incorporate all of these disparate techniques into their concerts, resulting in a truly unique sound.